Sticker art: Creation

 Sticker artists may hand-draw stickers, print them using a commercial printing service or at home with a computer printer and self-adhesive labels, or have them made commercially.

 Any kind of blank sticker can be used for sticker art.
 Both name tags and Label 228s are often used with hand-drawn art, and are quite hard to remove, leaving a white, sticky residue.
-Eggshell stickers are also a popular a type of sticker created specifically for street art.
+Eggshell stickers are also a popular type of sticker created specifically for street art.
 They are named because an attempt to remove them results in tiny pieces breaking off, like an eggshell.
 Eggshell stickers are made of a mixture of paper and plastic which protects them from the elements.
 Eggshell stickers longevity allows sticker art to be a part of many urban landscapes.

 Exchange

 Unlike other forms of graffiti which are created on public surfaces, stickers are portable before being "used" and many graffiti artists ("writers") trade stickers, and more popular artists sell their stickers.
 Graffiti shops often have places for writers to exchange stickers, and global stores allow for worldwide sticker exchanges which lets artist have their work put up in places they may never visit themselves.

 Sticker art is sometimes a collectable item with some collections having over 10,000 stickers.
 Within graffiti culture, it is considered good manners for collectors to put up at least some of the stickers received in an exchange.

 Sticker art exchanges also allow large numbers of artists to collaborate on a single sticker, or multiple stuck together.